27 September, 2022| Website Maintenance|13 minutes

-As obvious as it might be when visiting other sites, many business owners don’t make the same connection and think about how frustrating it is when it comes to loading their own website pages.
+As obvious as it might be when visiting other sites, many business owners don’t make the same connection and think about how frustrating it is when it comes to loading their website pages.
 There are a couple of reasons for this:

 - You are loading from a well-stocked cache that will give you faster loading times than your users will receive

-Contents
+Table of Contents

 Why Does Page Loading Time Matter?

 Why does it matter so much?
 Studies of online behaviour show a strong correlation between page load times and bounce rates.
 Every second counts towards retaining customers and winning loyalty.
-A two-second load time carries an average bounce rate of 9%, while pages while a five-second load time is as high as 38% – which keeps escalating dramatically for every second after this.
+A two-second load time carries an average bounce rate of 9%, while a five-second load time is as high as 38% – which keeps escalating dramatically for every second after this.

 Let’s say you have a six-second page loading time – the best case scenario is your visitor will stay with you and wait it out, but keep in mind they are already annoyed and doubting your services before they’ve even started reading your offer or looking at your contacts and prices.